thortle/AI-media-sorter/README.md

 **Model download fails:**
 - Check internet connection
-- Ensure ~3GB free space
+- Ensure ~4GB free space

 **Out of memory:**
 - Close other applications
-- Use smaller batch sizes
+- Use smaller batch sizes with `--max-files`

 **Poor matching:**
-- Adjust confidence threshold
 - Try more specific prompts
 - Use dry-run to test prompts
+- Check logs for confidence scores